 -

-Baghead (2008) movie review: Jay and Mark Duplass’ clever indie comedy-thriller isn’t your usual ‘cabin in the woods’ tale.
-Greta Gerwig stars.
+Baghead (movie 2008) review: Jay and Mark Duplass’ clever indie comedy and thriller mix isn’t your usual ‘cabin in the woods’ tale.
+Greta Gerwig and Ross Partridge star.

 -

-Pineapple Express (2008) movie review: James Franco and Seth Rogen star in David Gordon Green’s entertaining action and silliness mix.
+Pineapple Express (movie 2008) review: James Franco and Seth Rogen star in David Gordon Green’s entertaining stoner comedy that mixes action with potheaded silliness.

 -